peterewills/peterewills.github.io/_pages/professional.md

 # Professional

-This is a kind of extended resume, going through positions past and present.
-I'll try and highlight the interesting aspects of the work, without getting too technical.
-Generally I'm unable to go into the nitty-gritty of what exactly we're doing and how we're doing it, but I'm happy to field any questions you might have about the things discussed here.

-For the bulleted version of my professional life, see [my resume][1].
-Order is reverse chronological, starting wtih my most recent work.
+*(For the bulleted version of my professional life, see [my resume][1].
+Order is reverse chronological, starting wtih my most recent work.)*

 ## the Trade Desk

-**11/2017 to present**
+**10/2017 to present**

 [The Trade Desk][2] is a company that runs a software platform which interprets user data to bid on advertising space on the web.[^fnote1] They process over 7 millions bids each second, and their algorithms have a maximum latency on the order of milliseconds, as all the processing must happen as the webpage loads.
-They build algorithms that determine the value of advertising space based on user information, cookies, and the like.

-I got brought on by the head of the research and developement team to collaborate on exploring applications of nonlinear models, with a particular focus on applying deep learning frameworks such as TensorFlow.
-Currently they mostly employ linear models, due to the simplicity of presentation and speed of processing.
-However, with the huge amount of data available, the field is ripe for application of more complex models to capture multi-layered interactions between data features.
-I have the enviable task of dreaming up and prototyping these models.
-I also provide the mathematical know-how to troubleshoot modeling and computation issues as they arise.

-Our primary technologies are TensorFlow and `scikit-learn`, with the obligatory smattering of bash and SQL.
-We containerize with Docker to make sure everything is reproducible.
-Our entire workflow is on Amazon Web Services, from loading the data in S3 to querying with Athena, then building and deploying models with SageMaker.
-This exposure to a full-scale industrial workflow has been invaluable for me.
+Most of the adjustments to bidding strategies are done by traders, who analyze a given advertising campaign and suggest adjustments.

+I work with the research & development team to develop algorithms that automatically optimize advertising campaigns.
+These algorithms utilize both the internal feedback data collected by TTD, and external data sources, such as health metrics or Twitter sentiment analysis.
+The technological core of this method is the deep learning library TensorFlow.
+In a test deployment of these automated strategies, they performed twice as well as the baseline campaign.

+We heavily employ the full Python machine learning stack, including TensorFlow, pandas, and scikit-learn.
+To interact with databases, we use SQL and Spark.
+Amazon Web Services is our main cloud ecosystem.
+We use S3 for storage, Glue for crawling, Athena for querying, and SageMaker for prototyping and deploying models.
+The team eploys the Agile development method, which allows for quick iteration through ideas and flexibility in the face of changing constraints.

 ## Entelligent

-**11/2016 to 12/2017**
+**11/2016 to 10/2017**

-[Entelligent][3] works to synthesize financial and envioronmental data in a way that provides market insights that would otherwise be invisible.
+[Entelligent][3] works to synthesize financial and envioronmental data in a way that provides market insights generates portfolio value.
 This is done by combining traditional techniques from financial analysis with modeling and dynamics insights provided by the [En-ROADS climate model][4].
-Just before my departure in October 2017, we published the Smart Climate index (ticker SCLMX) which is available on Bloomberg and Thompson Reuters terminals.
+Entelligent has recently published the Smart Climate index (ticker SCLMX), which is available on Bloomberg and Thompson Reuters terminals.

-While working with Entelligent, I provided expertise in modeling, optimization, and computer science.
-I built Entellan,[^fnote2] the Python library which is the technical backbone of the Smart Climate index.
-I enjoyed working in the small, agile environment, where I got to wear many hats and take up issues directly with the CEO.

-Although I no longer work with the company on a day-to-day basis, I still consult with them in order to make sure that quarterly index rebalances go smoothly, and to provide input on any technical projects they're undertaking.
+I was hired to establish the technical foundation for what was then an idea (climate data influences markets) without any mathematical grounding.
+I built the codebase that is used to maintain their indices, which involved not only coding, but the development of the optimization and regression techniches that facilitate the combination of market and climate data.
+In backtesting, our indices outperform the S&P 500, showing higher returns and lower risk.

+As at the Trade Desk, the technological foundation here is the Python ML stack, including pandas, scikit-learn, and cvxpy, a convex optimization library.
+Data visualization is also an essential aspect of work like this; I do this in Python, primarily via matplotlib and seaborn.

 ## University of Colorado

-**9/2012 to present**
+**9/2013 to present**

 In my time as a graduate student in the [Applied Math department][5] at CU, I worked almost continuously[^fnote3] as a teaching assistant and instructor.
 I